Qixin Liang

 Research

-I am interested in physics simulation, physics-based animation, computational mechanics, and AI for simulation, with a focus on applying these techniques to robotic applications.
-Selected publications.
+I am interested in physics simulation, computational mechanics, and physical AI, with a focus on applying these techniques to real-world applications.
+I have some industry research experience in data-driven multi-physics simulation and robotics simulation.
+Recent publications.

 EG2025 Corotational Hinge-based Thin Plates/Shells